vrivn3/vrivn3.github.io/README.md

 1. **Creating the Configuration File**:

-   - Click on the **"+"** located near the green "Code" button.
+   - Click on the **"Add file"** located near the green "Code" button.
    - Select **"Create new file"** from the dropdown menu.
    - Name the file **\_config.yml**.

 2. **Configuring the Theme**:

-   - In the newly created \_config.yml file, type in: `theme: jekyll-theme-THEME-NAME`, replacing "THEME-NAME" with the name of the Jekyll theme you'd like to use.
+   - In the newly created **\_config.yml** file, type in: `theme: jekyll-theme-THEME-NAME`, replacing "THEME-NAME" with the name of the Jekyll theme you'd like to use.
    - Supported Jekyll themes can be found [here](https://pages.github.com/themes/).
    - Click on **"Commit changes"** to save the \_config.yml file.
    - GitHub will take some time to apply the selected theme to your resume.